particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.6.1"}}

 This flag causes `Particle.publish()` to return only after receiving an acknowledgement that the published event has been received by the Cloud.

+If you do not use `WITH_ACK` then the request is still acknowledged internally, and retransmission attempted up to 3 times, but `Particle.publish()` will return more quickly.

 ---